To: The Northwestern Law Community

 Reciprocity with Other Law School Career Offices

-Northwestern Law students and alumni may request reciprocity in order to gain access to the career offices at most law schools in other cities throughout the country for a prescribed period of time by submitting this form.
+Northwestern Law students and alumni may request reciprocity in order to gain access to the career offices at most law schools in other cities throughout the country for a prescribed period of time.
 Note that many law schools have blackout dates (usually in the fall) during which reciprocity requests will not be granted and that most law schools do not grant online access to job postings to non-alums or non-students.
 We will notify you of the outcome of your reciprocity request by e-mail.
 Please contact Shahab Tabatabainejad (firstname.lastname@example.org) for more information.

 B. Graduating Students